 The quality of the steel used in your shears directly impacts their performance and how long they’ll last.
 It can be tempting to go for a cheaper option, but shears made from inferior materials often tug or push hair instead of cutting it cleanly.
 They also lose their sharpness quickly, meaning more frequent sharpening and a shorter lifespan.
 Investing in high-quality steel, like Japanese stainless steel, ensures a razor-sharp edge that glides through hair and holds its edge longer.
 This means cleaner cuts for your clients and a more reliable tool for you.
 Explore our featured brands to see what a difference quality materials can make.

-Using Your Shears for Anything But Hair
+Mistake #3: Using Them for Anything But Hair

 This one is simple but critical: never use your professional shears to cut anything other than hair.
 Not paper, not tape, not even foils.
 Professional shears have a finely honed, convex edge that is designed specifically for the texture of hair.
 Using them on other materials can instantly dull or nick the blades, ruining their cutting ability.
 Think of them as a specialized instrument, not an all-purpose tool.
 Keep a separate pair of utility scissors at your station for all those other tasks.
 Protecting your blades is the easiest way to protect your investment and ensure your professional tools are always ready for your next client.